KishanMishra1/Codechef-/README.md

 # Codechef-
 Answers to Codechef Problems

-I collected my codes of Codechef all events and practice problem , to help others to get started with .
+I collected my codes of Codechef's all events and practice problems, to help others to get started with .